 Patrick continued to watch the viewscreen as he his next move.
 Patrick knew a little about subspace dynamics, especially since his sister majored in it at the academy.
-Even though the warp engines have been shut down, a very low warp field is maintained until the ship actually drops out of warp; however, subspace currents multiply the effects of a warp field, meaning that a ship in a strong 'tailwind' would travel faster and remain at warp longer.
+Unless a 'reverse' warp field is generated to take a vessel out of warp, a warp field can be maintained around an object for some time after the warp engines.
+Subspace currents can potentially multiply the effects of a warp field, meaning that a ship in a strong 'tailwind' would travel faster and remain in a warp field longer.
 "Ingrum to Allison, Sarah, are you recording this?"

 "I am indeed," Sarah answered as she was monitoring the sensors on her control panel.
 "This isn't like anything I have ever encountered.
 I'm looking at a current strength of over 25,000 rels."

-At 25,000 rels, Patrick noted, the weakest subspace field Baldwin could generate would be amplified to a create a field that would prepel the ship over 20 times the speed of light in 'normal' space.
+At 25,000 rels, Patrick noted, the weakest subspace field Baldwin could generate would be amplified to a create a field that would propel the ship over 25,000 times the speed of light in 'normal' space, and a reverse field would be ineffective at taking the ship out of warp.
 "Do you have any idea where we're going?"
 Patrick asked as he sat down.

 "The current is flowing at 085 mark 3," Sarah answered.
 "Based on the most recent current charts, we're well on our way to the Beta Quadrant."